dhtxx1996/design-gym/tasks/ph_sensitive_design/question.md

 A successful solution will:
 - Produce designed sequences containing buried His networks
-- Demonstrate high-confidence structure predictions (pLDDT > 70)
+- Demonstrate high-confidence structure predictions (pLDDT > 80)
 - Show geometric evidence that the His network is formed in predicted structures
-- Explain why the design would function as a pH sensor
+- **Explain conceptually why Histidine is chosen** for pH sensing (hint: consider its pKa ~6.0 relative to physiological/endosomal pH ranges)
+- **Explain why the His network must be buried** in the protein core (hint: consider pKa shifts in buried vs. surface environments)
+- **Discuss potential biological applications** of such pH-sensitive proteins (e.g., endosomal release for drug delivery, biosensors, pH-triggered conformational switches)

 ## Background